 When this happens, it is best to shut off the air conditioner immediately, and contact us at Luce Aircon so our technicians can find and fix the leak for you.
 Freon is a colorless gas that is inflammable, but may have harmful effects on your health, so it is best to tackle any refrigerant leaks immediately.

 Freon leaks are toxic, and while the non-combustible gas is originally odorless, manufacturers produce Freon gas with a sweet, chloroform-like smell to alert homeowners of a potential leak.
 If a sweet smell is coming out of your air conditioner, contact an HVAC professional to find and fix the leak.

 Can You Still Refill Your Freon?

-While Freon has since been widely discontinued, there are still HVAC specialists and aircon service providers offering a refill service for the substance.
-However, industry experts still highly recommend ditching the substance and switching to a new refrigerant system to comply with the latest environmental decree.
+While Freon has since been widely discontinued, there are still HVAC specialists and aircon service providers that do Freon top ups.
+However, industry experts highly recommend switching to alternative refrigerants like Puron to comply with the latest environmental decree.
 After all, it’s a small price to pay in keeping our environment healthy and safe.